AliceO2Group/WebUi/docs/HTTP.md

 # HTTPS server
-HTTPS server allows to
+The basic task of HTTPS server is to provide REST API.
+In addition it:
- - In addition it provides authentication via OAuth 2 service and authorization via e-groups.
+ - Authenticates via OAuth 2 service
+ - Authorizes via e-groups
- - Secure each request with JWT token
+ - Secures each request with JWT token
  - Redirects HTTP to HTTPS

 #### Instance